IMIMFUL-LabWHO/MiCoV/README.md

 ---

-# Mapping and coverage statistics
+## Mapping and coverage statistics

-MiCov calculates several alignment and sequencing statistics using `samtools`.
+MiCov calculates alignment and sequencing statistics using:

-For each sample, the pipeline runs:

 * `samtools flagstat`
 * `samtools coverage`